 (A) Quorum and deadlocks.
-Unless waived by all parties, a quorum of a district commission to conduct business, including holding a hearing, shall consist of two members.
+A quorum of a District Commission to conduct business, including holding a hearing, shall consist of two members.
+A quorum of the Board shall consist of three members.
 In the event that a tie vote results during the conduct of any business, conduct of business will be recessed until an uneven number of members can meet and break the tie.
-In the event of a hearing decision over which a deadlock exists, a rehearing will either be held or decided on the transcript or recording thereof; the decision to rehear will be made by a majority of those members of the district commission who convene to break the deadlock.
+In the event of a hearing decision over which a deadlock exists, a rehearing will either be held or decided on the transcript or recording thereof; the decision to rehear will be made by a majority of those members of the District Commission who convene to break the deadlock.

 (B) Alternate commission members.
-In the event that any member of a district commission is unavailable to participate in a hearing or is disqualified, the district commission chair or vice chair may, if the issues so warrant it, assign an alternate commissioner from that district commission.
+In the event that any member of a District Commission is unavailable to participate in a hearing or is disqualified, the District Commission chair or vice chair may, if the issues so warrant it, assign an alternate commissioner from that District Commission.
 At the request of the chair or vice chair of a commission, the board chair may assign a member or members from another district to serve on the commission.

-(C) District Commission Chair, Vice Chair and Acting Chair
+(C) District CommissionChair, Vice Chair and Acting Chair